crawfordwynnes/overloadedargs/_posts/2024-12-02-rapid-cacheing-search.markdown

 @instance_var ||= computed_value
 ```

-Except in this case we are going to use class variables.
+Except in this case we are going to use class variables:

 ```
 @@computed_list ||= sorted_list